 Public Opinion of Forestry - tree health

 The Forestry Commission has conducted similar surveys of public attitudes to forestry and forestry-related issues every two years since 1995.
-The most recent set of three separate surveys was conducted in 2013; in Scotland, Wales, and across the UK as a whole.
-The full results are available within the 2013 Public Opinion of Forestry reports available on our website at www.forestry.gov.uk/forestry/infd-5zyl9w.
+The most recent surveys were conducted in 2013 (with separate surveys in Scotland, Wales, and across the UK as a whole) and in 2014 (in Northern Ireland).
+The full results are available within the 2013 and 2014 Public Opinion of Forestry reports available on our website at www.forestry.gov.uk/forestry/infd-5zyl9w.

-Questions were asked in the 2013 surveys, for the first time, to gauge the public's agreement on tree health issues.
+Questions were asked in the 2013 and 2014 surveys, for the first time, to gauge the public's views on tree health issues.

-The highest level of agreement was seen with the statement "action should be taken by authorities and woodland managers to protect trees from damaging pests and diseases", with 80% agreeing (agree or strongly agree) (Figure 5.2).
+The highest level of agreement was seen with the statement "action should be taken by authorities and woodland managers to protect trees from damaging pests and diseases", with 80% of UK respondents in 2013 agreeing (agree or strongly agree) (Figure 5.2).
 This compares with only 22% agreeing with the statement "there is very little that anyone can do to prevent the spread of damaging tree pests and diseases".

 Figure 5.2 Public opinion on tree health